RecordsKeeper/multichain/docs/source/address.rst

 You have to pass these two arguments to the getMultisigAddress function call:

 * nrequired: to pass the no of signatures that are must to sign a transaction
-* key: pass any no of comma-seperated public addresses that are to be used with this multisig address as a single variable
+* key: pass a single variable of comma-seperated public keys

 getMultisigAddress() function is used to generate a new multisignature address.